-The School Board is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of Board operations.
-The School Board prohibits any access and use of social media by students and staff members from the district's network, except to the District's collaboration sites and/or approved sites as directed by the Superintendent.
+\circ The School Board is committed to effective technology use to enhance student learning quality and efficiency of Board operations.
+The School Board prohibits any access and use of social media by students and staff members from the district's network, except to the district's collaboration sites and/or approved sites as directed by the Superintendent.

-7540.01 - TECHNOLOGY PRIVACY
+• 7540.01 - TECHNOLOGY PRIVACY

-All computers, telephone systems, electronic mail systems, and voice mail systems are the district's property and are to be used primarily for business purposes.
+• All computers, telephone systems, electronic mail systems, and voice mail systems are the district's property and are to be used primarily for business purposes.
 The district has the right to access and review all electronic and voice mail, computer files, data bases, and any other electronic transmissions contained in or used in conjunction with the District's computer system, telephone system, electronic mail system, and voice mail system.